Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Selected arithmetic applications

 on $K\times K$, where $\alpha\in \wh K$ is a quadratic irrational over $K$.
 See Theorem \ref{theo:mainnormform} in Section \ref{subsec:integralrepresentation} for a more general version, and for instance \cite[\S 5.3]{ParPau14AFST} for motivations and results in the Archimedean case.

-There is an extensive bibliography on the integral representation of norm forms and more generally decomposable forms over function fields, we only refer to \cite{Schmidt78,Mason81,Gyory83,Mason86}.
+There is an extensive bibliography on the integral representation of norm forms and more generally decomposable forms over function fields, see for instance \cite{Schmidt78,Mason81,Gyory83,Mason86}.
 These references mostly consider higher degrees, with an algebraically closed ground field of characteristic $0$, instead of $\FF_q$.

-\btheo Let $G$ be a finite index subgroup of $\GL_2(R)$ and let $\beta\in K_v$ be a quadratic irrational over $K$.
+\btheo Let $G$ be a finite index subgroup of $\GL_2(R)$ and let $\beta\in\wh K$ be a quadratic irrational over $K$.
 For the weak-star convergence of measures on $\wh K-\{\beta,\beta^\sigma\}$, we have

 \etheo

 Furthermore, we have error estimates in the arithmetic applications: There exists $\kappa>0$ such that for every locally constant function with compact support $\psi:\wh K\ra\CC$ in Theorems \ref{theo:mertensfunctionfieldintro}, \ref{theo:fractidealintro} and \ref{theo:appliquadirratintro}, or $\psi:\wh K- \{\beta, \beta^\sigma\}\ra\CC$ in Theorems \ref{theo:applitwoquadirratdintro} and \ref{theo:normformintro}, there are error terms in the above equidistribution claims evaluated on $\psi$, of the form $\bigO(s^{-\kappa})$ where $s=q^t$ in Theorem \ref{theo:mertensfunctionfieldintro}, with for each result an explicit control on the test function $\psi$ involving only some norm of $\psi$, see in particular Section \ref{subsec:locconst}.